 Awenasa nods.
 ‘Any business that secret and squeaky-clean is suspect.’

-Vogel says, ‘We go in like as if it’s an alien attack.
+Vogel says, ‘We go in as if it’s an alien attack.
 We can’t walk up to reception and ask for drug samples.
 Googoosh, do you know what we’re looking for?’

 ‘Then you’ll need to come.
 Elodie and Rudi will have to cover.
 We blitz our way in as usual but all out the port door.
 Expect tough security.
 We may have a few locks to break.
 Be hard but don’t damage the locals.
-Elodie, drop us right at the main entrance and I mean have the port ramp open right at the door.
+Elodie, drop us at the main entrance and I mean have the port ramp open right at the door.
 We need as much surprise as possible.
 Everyone, you have one hour’s rest: take it.’

 Awenasa calls, ‘Straps off, brace by the doors.’
 Buckles clatter, soldiers rise, grab overhead straps, stretch limbs and move to the door-ramp.

-Elodie calls, ‘Eight seconds, brace, brace, brace.’
+Elodie calls, ‘Eight seconds.
+I’ll have back-blast from the building.
+Brace, brace, brace.’

 The squad know Elodie.
 When she says a third “Brace” it’s time to bend knees and expect a jarring impact.